Linaro/lava/doc/v2/first-installation.rst

 if your own job submissions are going to use MultiNode, there are additional considerations for hardware requirements.

-MultiNode is explicitly designed to synchronise test operations across multiple test devices and running MultiNode jobs on a particular instance will have implications for the workload of that instance.
-This can become a particular problem if the instance is running on virtualised hardware with shared I/O, a limited amount of RAM or a limited number of available cores.
+MultiNode is explicitly designed to synchronize test operations across multiple test devices and running MultiNode jobs on a particular instance will have implications for the workload of that instance.
+This can become a particular problem if the instance is running on virtualized hardware with shared I/O, a limited amount of RAM or a limited number of available cores.

-.. note:: Downloading, preparing and deploying test images can result in a lot of synchronous I/O and if a single machine is running both the LAVA server and dispatcher, running synchronised MultiNode jobs can cause the load on that machine to rise significantly, possibly causing the server to become unresponsive.
-For this reason, it is strongly recommended that MultiNode instances use a separate dispatcher running on non-virtualised hardware so that the (possibly virtualised) server can continue to operate.
+.. note:: Downloading, preparing and deploying test images can result in a lot of synchronous I/O and if a single machine is running both the LAVA server and dispatcher, running synchronized MultiNode jobs can cause the load on that machine to rise significantly, possibly causing the server to become unresponsive.
+For this reason, it is strongly recommended that MultiNode instances use a separate dispatcher running on non-virtualized hardware so that the (possibly virtualized) server can continue to operate.

 Also, consider the number of test devices connected to any one dispatcher.
 MultiNode jobs will commonly compress and decompress several large test image